limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 }
 ```

-Using **Demo1** as an example, if you want to use the Arduino to print the reported data frames from the radar, then the complete program is as follows.
+Using **Demo1** as an example, if you want to use the Arduino to print the reported data frames from the Sensor, then the complete program is as follows.

 ```c++
 #include "Arduino.h"